 Articles are one of the best sources of information on any given topic.
 They can contain news, detailed analysis, or the results of a scientific study.
 Issued "periodically" in daily, weekly, monthly, quarterly or irregular intervals, articles are found in a variety of publications including journals, magazines and newspapers.
 These publications can be in print and/or online.
-The second floor of Stauffer library contains the print journals (both current and bound volumes) to which the library subscribes.
-The library subscribes to many more online journals, magazines and newspapers.
+The second floor of Stauffer library contains the print journals (both current and bound volumes) to which the library subscribes, however, the library subscribes to many more online journals, magazines and newspapers.

 Scholarly Journals